Multi-Scale Spectral Attention Module-based Hyperspectral Segmentation in Autonomous Driving Scenarios: Conclusion

-Several promising directions for future research emerge from this work: (1) investigating adaptive kernel selection mechanisms based on dataset-specific characteristics, and (2) architecture optimization for reduced inference time while maintaining segmentation accuracy.
+MSAM integration within UNet's skip connections consistently outperformed baseline UNet-SC models, achieving average improvements of 2.32\% in mIoU and 2.88\% in mF1 across all datasets and configurations.
+HyKo-VIS showed the most substantial gains (up to 6.17\% mIoU and 8.96\% mF1), demonstrating MSAM's effectiveness in handling complex spectral information.
+Ablation studies confirm that multi-scale kernel combinations consistently outperform single-scale approaches, with dataset-specific configurations like \textit{(1;5;11)} and \textit{(3;7;11)} showing particularly strong performance.
+Comparative analysis with established attention mechanisms revealed that while MSAM introduces CPU overhead due to tensor reshaping, it maintains competitive GPU performance and achieves superior accuracy on complex HSI datasets.
+This consistent performance positions MSAM as a viable solution for ADAS/AD applications.

-This work represents a significant advancement in HSI segmentation and provides a foundation for future research in spectral-spatial feature extraction for ADAS/AD applications.
+Our empirical findings highlight two priorities for future research: (1) adaptive kernel selection mechanisms based on dataset characteristics, and (2) architecture optimization to reduce CPU inference time while maintaining accuracy.
+This investigation establishes a foundation for enhanced multi-scale spectral feature extraction in automotive perception, demonstrating HSI's potential for ADAS/AD applications.